kellylab/Fireworks/README.md

 **Pipe**

 A class that abstracts data access and transformation.
 Pipes can be linked together, allowing one to modularly construct a data pipeline.
 When data is accessed from such a pipeline, each Pipe will apply its own transformation one at a time and return the resulting output.
+There are numerous premade Pipes in Fireworks.toolbox which implement common preprocessing tasks.

 **Junction**

-Whereas pipes can only have one input and are meant to represent a linear flow of information, Junctions can have multiple inputs and enable more complex information flows.
+Whereas pipes can only have one input and are meant to represent a linear flow of information, Junctions extend that functionality to allow multiple inputs, enabling more complex information flows.
 These inputs are called components, and each Junction can implement its own logic for how it uses its components to return data that is requested.
+There are premade Junctions in Fireworks.toolbox which implement common tasks related to combining or samplign from multiple data sources.

 **Models**

 Models represent parameterizable transformations.
-In particular, PyTorch_Models represent transformations in the form of PyTorch Modules which can be inserted into a pipeline.
+This differentiates them from Pipes, as there is additional functionality in place to facilitate saving, loading, and swapping around the parameters of a Model that go beyond what a typical Pipe would require.
+Additionally, Models have methods specifically relevant to the statistical models that they are meant to represent.
+In particular, PyTorch_Models are designed to represent machine learning models in the form of PyTorch Modules, and this allows one to insert the Modules into a pipeline.

 **MessageCache**